jhofferle/jhofferle.github.io/_posts/2011-04-27-scriptblock-flexibility-in-powershell.md

     }
 ```

 With the script-within-a-script ready, I just needed to launch it appropriately.
 The Get-LoggedEvent function has a UseRemoting switch.
-When this switch is specified, I want to use Invoke-Command to take advantage of PowerShell&#8217;s fan-out remoting capabilities.
+When this switch is specified, I want to use Invoke-Command to take advantage of PowerShell's fan-out remoting capabilities.
 I pass Invoke-Command the array of names, the scriptblock and the arguments to be passed to the scriptblock.
-The scriptblock is given &#8216;localhost&#8217; for the computer name, and Invoke-Command takes care of running a copy of the scriptblock on each computer.
+The scriptblock is given 'localhost' for the computer name, and Invoke-Command takes care of running a copy of the scriptblock on each computer.

 ```powershell
 if ($UseRemoting)